RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 Cooling options
 ***************

-For additional cooling we recommend a 30mm or 25mm fan.
-You can utilize the power connector on the board to power the fan, however please note that it supplies only 5 V. The power connector is located between micro-SD socket and the host USB connector.
+For additional cooling, we recommend a 30 mm or 25 mm fan.
+You can utilise the power connector on the board to power the fan, but please note that it supplies only 5 V. The power connector is located between the micro-SD socket and the host USB connector.

 .. figure:: cooling-powerPin.jpg
     :width: 50%